Kryszard-POD/Kryszard-s-PD2-Loot-Filter/README.md

 - Added Notes for new S7 items like Hellfire Ashes, Catalyst Shard, etc.,
 - Updated already existing Notes to match s7 changes,
 - Added new "+Xdwo" abbreviation on NMAG barb helms to catch new Deep Wounds skill,
-- Adjusted Filter code with new avaliable improvements
+- Adjusted Filter code with new avaliable improvements,
 - Paladin shields will show exact Enhanced Damage % automod values,
 - Removed Spirit Sword bases from filter level 4+,
 - Added few more staves RW bases for your new A4 Merc,
-- +3 Cleansing Scepters 0/4/5 Sockets added with hihglight for your A3 Merc (it does scale his Cleansing Aura)
+- +3 Cleansing Scepters 0/4/5 Sockets added with hihglight for your A3 Merc (it does scale his Cleansing Aura),
 - Removed Gold-worthy items from filter level 4+ (hidden gold piles are auto-picked up now),

 ## Season VI Update: